gwdistsys18/dist-sys-practice/README.md

 This means the bridge NF forwards packets between node1 and node3.

+### Complete one of the “Good First Issue” bugs/feature requests in the [Issue Tracker](https://github.com/sdnfv/openNetVM/issues)(Spent 2 hours)
+I fixed bug [#27](https://github.com/sdnfv/openNetVM/issues/27) according to the [suggestion](https://github.com/sdnfv/openNetVM/issues/43).
+This bug will happen when a NIC port supports less than 16 transmit queue.
+The reason is  that the default TX rings was set by OpenNetVM manager with 16.
+I choose the second solution in [suggestion](https://github.com/sdnfv/openNetVM/issues/43) that setting the number of NIC TX rings equal to the number of TX threads in the ONVM manager.
+I have submmitted this modification to the repository.

 ## Area 2 - Big Data and Machine Learning
 ### Hadoop Introducation (Studied for 1 hour)
 [Introduction to Hadoop](https://www.youtube.com/watch?v=jKCj4BxGTi8&feature=youtu.be) Since the data is explosion in today’s society, a powful, reliable, easy-use distributed system is urged need.
 But there are three challenges in a distributed system: